nt246/NTRES6940-data-science/analysis/lesson14-for-loops.md

 * You’re likely to have fewer bugs because each line of code is used in more places.

 One tool for reducing duplication is functions, which reduce duplication by identifying repeated patterns of code and extract them out into independent pieces that can be easily reused and updated.
-Unfortunately, we don't have time to cover functions in this course, but I would strongly recommend that you work through the chapter on functions in the [R for Data Science](https://r4ds.had.co.nz/functions.html) book if you don't know how to write functions in R.
+We'll go through a brief introduction of how to write functions in R during our next class.

 Another tool for reducing duplication is iteration, which helps you when you need to do the same thing to multiple inputs: repeating the same operation on different columns, or on different datasets.
 There are several ways to iterate in R. Today we will only cover `for` loops, which are a great place to start because they make iteration very explicit, so it’s obvious what’s happening.
 However, `for` loops are quite verbose, and require quite a bit of bookkeeping code that is duplicated for every `for` loop.
 Once you master `for` loops, you can solve many common iteration problems with less code, more ease, and fewer errors using functional programming, which I encourage you to explore on your own, for example in the [R for Data Science](https://r4ds.had.co.nz/iteration.html#for-loops-vs.functionals) book.